austriapro/ebinterface-xrechnung-mapping/README.md

 # News and noteworthy

 * v1.0.0 - work in progress
-    * Initial using ebinterface-ubl-mapping v4.0.0
+    * Initial version using ebinterface-ubl-mapping v4.0.0 and cii2ubl v1.1.5

 # Maven usage